-Sears Canada to close stores, cut jobs in restructuring
+CORRECTED - Sears Canada to close stores, cut jobs in restructuring

 Retail experts said they were not convinced the company would succeed in its effort to remain in business, but noted that it could get more for its assets by winding down its operations in several phases, rather than pulling the plug through a liquidation.

-"It's just been baby steps towards the ultimate end," said Sally Seston, managing director at Retail Category Consultants Inc. "A forced liquidation becomes a fire sale."
+"It's just been baby steps toward the ultimate end," said Sally Seston, managing director at Retail Category Consultants Inc. "A forced liquidation becomes a fire sale."

 "One way or another, it's not going to be an easy road for them.
 As is the case with all department stores," said Maureen Atkinson, a senior partner at retail consulting firm J.C.
 Williams Group.